 Workaround: Add a YARN gateway role to each Llama host that does not already have at least one YARN role (of any type).

 The high availability wizard does not verify that there is a running ZooKeeper service

 - Create and start a ZooKeeper service if one doesn't exist.

 - Go to the HDFS service.

 - Click the Configuration tab.

-- In the Service-Wide category, set the ZooKeeper Service property to the ZooKeeper service.
+- Set the ZooKeeper Service property to the ZooKeeper service.

 - Click Save Changes to commit the changes.